HYF-Class20/agile-development-group2-loruki/planning/backlog.md

 - [x] As a student and web developer I want to see a responsive user experience so that I have inspiration of the project
-- [x] As a user I want to see a professional looking platform
+- [x] As a user I want to see a professional looking platform so that I can have a secure feeling about their professionalism
-- [x] As a user I want to see a demo request form </br>
+- [x] As a user I want to see a demo request form so that I can use their trial version </br>

 ## Could-Haves

-- [x] As a user I want to see the managing resources
+- [x] As a user I want to see the managing resources so that I can have a secure feeling about their professionalism
-- [x] As a user I want to see the social media accounts
+- [x] As a user I want to see the social media accounts so that I can see their profile and watch their advertisement if any